psmithdev/rockpaperscissors/README.md

 # Usage

 To play the game, simply load the website in your browser, open the console, and follow the on-screen instructions.

+Check out the live demo of the game [here](https://psmithdev.github.io/rockpaperscissors/)